Thanh-Truong/dev-notes/github.md

 * Squash all commit from a feature branch, which diverges from this branch git merge origin xx --squash

 * Rename old branche
+Rename branch locally
-git branch -m old_branch new_branch         # Rename branch locally
+git branch -m old_branch new_branch

+Delete the old branch
-git push origin :old_branch                 # Delete the old branch
+git push origin :old_branch

-git push --set-upstream origin new_branch   # Push the new branch, set local branch to track the new remote
+Push the new branch, set local branch to track the new remote git push --set-upstream origin new_branch

 * showing parents of a merge commit git show --pretty=raw <commit hash>